The HISS Harrier Support Program

 It is not through-life, either for individual sub-systems or for the platform as a whole.

-By 2017, the process of replacing Harriers with F-35B STOVL aircraft will have begun in the British and USMC fleets, but the aircraft will still be in service.
+By 2017, the process of replacing Harriers with F-35B STOVL aircraft will have begun in the British and USMC fleets, but the AV-8B aircraft were still expected to be in service.
+Subsequent events would make that untrue for Britain, but they will remain true for the USMC and for Spain.

 At 10 years maximum, HISS is long enough that the contractor has incentives to perform long-term maintenance activities.
 As the contract period approaches its end, however, those incentives become slightly weaker than a through-life contract’s.
 The 5-year break-point may provide an opportunity to shift HISS into a more advanced type of support arrangement, but the set nature of HISS will create obstacles.
 That’s because…